Nie-gif/SECP1513-06/Assignment 2 (Industry Visit 1)/README.md

 ## 📖 Description
-For this assignment, we worked as a group to design a poster based on the **PPG Industry Talk**.
+For this assignment, we worked as a group to design a poster based on the **UTM Digital Visit**.
-The poster highlights key insights shared by the industry speaker.